drengskapur/agentexec/README.md

 ### Error Handling and Logging

-Omnivex includes structured error handling at each critical stage:
+agentexec includes structured error handling at each critical stage:

 - **API Requests**: Returns clear error messages for connection issues or bad responses, including HTTP status and response body.
 - **Package Management**: Detects and logs issues during package creation, deployment, or decompression.
-- **Logging**: Omnivex provides essential log outputs directly in the terminal, which can be easily redirected or saved for deeper debugging if needed.
+- **Logging**: agentexec provides essential log outputs directly in the terminal, which can be easily redirected or saved for deeper debugging if needed.

 ### Dependency Management

 Dependencies are managed through the `Makefile`, ensuring that each required tool (e.g., Docker, Helm, Git, pigz) is available in the environment.
-By dynamically retrieving the latest versions of Zarf and other tools, Omnivex ensures compatibility with recent API updates and leverages improvements in performance and security.
+By dynamically retrieving the latest versions of Zarf and other tools, agentexec ensures compatibility with recent API updates and leverages improvements in performance and security.

 ---